 Make A Wish At The Vladislav Gorodetsky

 Vladislav Gorodetsky is a famous Ukrainian architect and this statue honors him.
 You can find him at a table with a coffee cup in his hand.
-Legend has it that he can grant your desires - just make a wish!
-To do so you need to make a wish and then walk around the statue three times.
-Good luck!
+Legend has it that he can grant your desires - just make a wish by following these instructions: make your wish then walk around the statue three times (good luck!).

 Address: Khreschatyk str., 15